hwservices/tronsr-template/TEAM.md

 We are a certified AWS Consulting Partner.
 With our Cloud AWS Managed Services we help businesses automate common activities such as change requests, monitoring, patch management, security, and backup services, and provide full-life-cycle services to provision, run and support the infrastructure.

-## Russia

-**Dmitry** | *Business and Investor Relations*

-Dmitry has a PhD in economics and has held executive positions in largest Russian oil and gas companies.
-He helps Hello World with investor and business relations across the globe.
-He is a frequent visitor to Beijing, China, South America, UK and the US.